spack/spack/lib/spack/docs/developer_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 :mod:`spack.package`
-  Contains the :class:`~spack.package.Package` class, which is the superclass for all packages in Spack.
+  Contains the :class:`~spack.package.PackageBase` class, which is the superclass for all packages in Spack.
 Methods on ``Package`` implement all phases of the :ref:`package lifecycle
   <package-lifecycle>` and manage the build process.